Furretar/Long-Distance-Plushie/README.md

 `add network [name] [password]` - adds a network with the name/ssid and password

-`delete network [ssid]` - deletes the wifi network entry with the listed name/ssid
+`delete network [ssid]` - deletes the WiFi network entry with the listed name/ssid

-`print voltage` - prints voltage to the terminal and info topic mqtt
+`print voltage` - prints voltage to the terminal and info topic MQTT

 `sleep` - puts device to sleep, will wake up after normal check time